 The longevity of your experience in Dragon Eternity definitely lies within the item system though with plenty of item slots for you to fill on your character it’s the sort of game that fans of a min-max style approach will instantly enjoy.
 Auction house and clan mechanics start to prove useful at this stage of your characters progression to buy rare items from other players or access unique community content with higher tier rewards.
 While not a flashy experience Dragon Eternity gets the fundamentals of a mobile MMO right.

 - Huge amount of content in the item system which allows you to min-max your character across two dozen item slots

-- Choose your platform from browser to iOS and Android. (browser, iOS and Android).
+- Choose your platform with mobile iOS and Android options.

 - Simple turn based combat based around combat stances and item usage.

 - Structured quest based experience which pairs with events and PvP options.